expressjs/expressjs.com/_includes/api/en/5x/res-send.md

 ```

 This method performs many useful tasks for simple non-streaming responses:
 For example, it automatically assigns the `Content-Length` HTTP response header field
-(unless previously defined) and provides automatic HEAD and HTTP cache freshness support.
+and provides automatic HEAD and HTTP cache freshness support.

 When the parameter is a `Buffer` object, the method sets the `Content-Type`
 response header field to "application/octet-stream", unless previously defined as shown below:

 ```js
 res.set('Content-Type', 'text/html')